 Here we’ll talk about 45°/0° and 0°/45° geometries.

 For 45°/0°, the sample is illuminated at 45 degrees, and the detector is at zero degrees from the sample.
-For 0°/45°, the illumination happens at zero degrees and the lens are capturing the information coming from the sample at 45 degrees.
+For 0°/45°, the illumination happens at zero degrees and the lens is capturing the information coming from the sample at 45 degrees.

 45°/0° and 0°/45 are typically recommended for automotive or food applications.
 They might also be used with color samples that have multiple components made of different materials.